MansMeg/mansmeg.github.io/index.md

 In addition to my scientific work, I have a deep interest in local journalism and was a funder of the journalistic startup [Newsworthy](https://www.newsworthy.se/) that is producing data-driven local journalism in Sweden and is behind [Botten Ada](https://www.bottenada.se/).

 #### Research Interests Keywords
-Probabilistic Machine Learning, Bayesian Statistics, Model Comparison and Evaluation, Textual analysis, Computational Social Science, Digital Humanities, Survey Sampling, Law and AI
+Probabilistic Machine Learning, Bayesian Statistics, Model Inference, Textual analysis, Computational Social Science, Digital Humanities, Survey Sampling, Law and AI

 #### Education